About

 • BS, Strategic Studies and Defense Analysis — Norwich University

-• Certificate, Cyber Foundations, University of Maryland Baltimore Campus
+• Certificate, Cyber Foundations, UMBC (University of Maryland, Baltimore County)

 • Certificate, Generative AI Prompting, UNL